Boudoir Preparation Guide

 Make a Boudoir Playlist.

 Music taps into your emotions, which is why I always recommend creating a personal boudoir playlist.
-The right songs can empower you, boosting your confidence and highlighting your unique style.
-Choosing your own music helps you relax and fully immerse yourself in the experience.
+The right songs can empower you, boost your confidence and highlight your unique style.
+You’re very welcome to bring your own playlist, or I do have a number of Spotify lists for inspiration:

 On the day of your Boudoir Photoshoot